Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-A subcategory of side information that being a supplement to user-item interactions as knowledge is generally regarded, this article still sustains an opposite argument: there are apparent distinctions between side information and knowledge, not satisfying the premise of unifying them into one category.
-First, the resources of side information and knowledge are different.
-Side information, such as user's social and location information, is usually actively requested from personal privacy information.
-As for item profiles, the descriptions of such as products from merchants and product usage experiences from customers are also requested.
-In contrast, since always existing in the real world, knowledge can be naturally perceived and be stored in such as texts on the Web.
-Back to the first example in this section, the knowledge \{Iron Man, Netflix\}, an existing fact in the real world, records that \textit{Iron Man} is produced by Netflix.
-Second, the complexity of side information and knowledge is distinctive, for most of the side information is about user's and item's properties, while knowledge is more versatile and it describes almost everything like multi-modal information \cite{sun2020multi} in the real world and at the same time grows rapidly, making itself far more complex in semantics and multiplicity compared with side information.
-Third, knowledge is re-usable.
-It is a prominent advantage that side information incapacitates due to the changes of user and item properties over time.
-All in all, the three distinctions between side information and knowledge make the techniques employing knowledge in the recommendation more challenging than those for side information as a result of the large-scale, multiplicity, and evolution features of knowledge beyond side information (Sec.~\ref{LEMGE} gives details).
+To be sure, when speaking of knowledge, one is tempted to argue that, throughout much of recent research, common scientific sense seemed to dictate that knowledge is supposed to be a subcategory of side information, commonly being as a supplement to user-item interactions.
+Despite general acknowledgement of that, the accepted classification belied the essential distinctions between side information and knowledge by making specious continuity of them.
+In the first place, the resources of side information and knowledge are different.
+Side information is usually requested from one's personal information forwardly.
+For example, when starting to use an APP installed on a cell phone, one might be requested to share his personal information with the APP, at best his name or gender, and at worst his address book or geographical location, which are private.
+Besides, as for side information of item's profiles, user descriptions of items about such as one's usage experiences are also requested from consumers forwardly.
+In sharp contrast, since always existed in the real world, knowledge can be naturally perceived and be displayed or expressed in various forms like encyclopedias or papers.
+Second, the complexity of side information and knowledge is distinctive, for most of side information is only about the properties of users or items while knowledge is about things more versatile, almost everything in the real world like multi-modal information \cite{sun2020multi}.
+In addition, knowledge generally grows constantly and rapidly, making itself far more complex in semantics and multiplicity compared to side information.
+Third, knowledge is re-usable while side information seldom does the same because the properties of users and items usually change over time.
+All in all, the three distinctions between side information and knowledge make the techniques employing knowledge in recommendation more challenging than those for side information as a result of the large-scale, multiplicity and evolution characteristics of knowledge beyond side information (Sec.~\ref{LEMGE} gives details).